krainboltgreene/krainboltgreene.github.io/content/RESUME.md

 These are the companies I have worked for that bear mentioning:

-  - GOAT, as a **Senior Backend Engineer** for more than *half a year*.
+  - GOAT, as a **Senior Backend Engineer** for *one year*.
 I helped them become significantly more performant for their high-end periods, cleaned up older parts of their code, whipped into shape their developer onboarding experience, and also worked significantly on a "power tool" for a certain set of their users that had to deal with high volume.
+I faciliated in the education of my peers in areas they lacked and helped document any processes that were stuck in people's heads.
+I first modified and then eventually refactored the shipping logic, saving/making large amounts of money for the company.
-  - Laurel & Wolf, as a **Senior Software Engineer** for *2 years*.
+  - Laurel & Wolf, as a **Senior Software Engineer** for *two years*.
 I wrote a significant amount of code that is currently running on that platform, including: An advanced matching system, many heavily used API endpoints, an activity monitoring log, ETL tooling, and an advanced coupon/credit/giftcard promotion system.
 Most of my early work there was in Ruby, but later parts were frontend development in Javascript.
   - Dollar Shave Club, as a **Contract Developer**.
 I worked to help them transition from their Magento platform to a Rails platform.
 I largely did conversion tasks and teaching materials.
-  - Nation Builder, as a **Software Engineer** for *half a year*.
+  - Nation Builder, as a **Software Engineer**.
 My largest contribution was a new permission system that managed who could read, write, and in certain cases "execute" (like send an email) on documents, data, and mangement tooling.
-  - Makindo, as a **Contact Developer** for *half a year*.
+  - Makindo, as a **Contact Developer**.
 I worked primarily on making sure the old platform still worked and giving an in-depth analysis of the previous developer's work.
 A lot of refactoring and testing.
-  - iSeatz, as a **Software Engineer** for more than *half a year*.
+  - iSeatz, as a **Software Engineer**.
 I was on the foundation team for the new contract they had with American Express to build their new travel website.
 Specifically I worked on the initial application and then further on the Dynamic Packaging team.
 I also worked heavily with the outsourced component team.

 ## What I have been a part of